Skip to content

 1. System Structure: Control and Execution

-• ToneMappingManager (view.toneMappingManager): A dedicated window responsible for color transformation settings such as basic hue, exposure, and contrast of the scene.
+• ToneMappingManager (view.toneMappingManager): A dedicated window responsible for color transformation settings such as the basic hue, exposure, and contrast of the scene.

 2. Rendering Pipeline Flow